ThePhD/sol2/docs/source/tutorial/cxx-in-lua.rst

 That script should run fine now, and you can observe and play around with the values.
 Even more stuff :doc:`you can do<../api/usertype>` is described elsewhere, like initializer functions (private constructors / destructors support), "static" functions callable with ``name.my_function( ... )``, and overloaded member functions.

 This is a powerful way to allow reuse of C++ code from Lua beyond just registering functions, and should get you on your way to having more complex classes and data structures!
+In the case that you need more customization than just usertypes, however, you can customize Sol to behave more fit to your desires by using the desired :doc:`customization and extension structures<customization>`.